samirm00/PinkPanther/README.md

 4- switch to each branch and create md file with the info.

-5- add each file to its branch and commit it.
+5- add each file to its branch and commit them.

 6- add the different links to README.md file.